 The bright Gerbera daisy brings a splash of color to any Easter table.
 In the language of flowers, daisies impart a meaning of innocent and loyal love.
 They’re a perfect addition to a holiday bouquet or arrangement.

-Gerbera daisies also may signify purity, contentment, and happiness.
+Gerbera daisies symbolize purity, contentment, and happiness.
 As cut flowers, they’re long-lasting and offer beautiful, intense color.
 Native to regions of South Africa, Gerbera daisies are available in a range of hues.
 Pink, white, salmon, yellow, and orange are all excellent choices for an Easter bouquet.

 10) Easter Cactus